coreos/etcd-operator/README.md

 etcd operator is a **beta** software.

 Major planned features are completed.
-The etcd cluster spec, status are fairly stable.
-Any breaking changes of user facing objects or API will be pointed out in release notes.
+We don't plan to have any breaking API changes.
+However, we might fix API bugs before stable release that introduce backward incompatible behaviors.
+We will announce breaking changes in release notes.

 The current user facing etcd cluster objects are created as Kubernetes [TPR](https://kubernetes.io/docs/user-guide/thirdpartyresources/) items.
 There is a planned change to expose the object through [UAS](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/aggregated-api-servers.md) for better reliabity (validation, admission, versioning).
 It will not change spec or status.
 However, it might change the user facing object kind, and might affect how users deploy etcd operator.
-The overall impact should be minimal for the end users.
+The overall impact should be minimal.

 We expect etcd operator to be stable soon.
 Backwards-incompatible changes will not be made after this project goes into stable stage.